-During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copay or coinsurance.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be a coinsurance.

 - "Copay" means that you pay a fixed amount each time you fill a prescription. - "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription.